AliAsadi/Android-MVP-Architecture/README.md

 #### Key points
-* Using base abstract classes to support MVP methodology while avoiding Activity leaks by releasing the view when it's no longer needed ,BasePresenter repsonsable to destroy the view onActivityDestory().
+* Using base abstract classes to support MVP methodology while avoiding Activity leaks by releasing the view when it's no longer needed ,BasePresenter repsonsable to destroy the view onDestroy().

 #### Used libraries:
 1. [RoomDatabase](https://developer.android.com/topic/libraries/architecture/room)